Avinash-Monteiro/Exploratory_Data_Analysis/README.md

-This repository contains Jupyter notebooks whereby detailed Exploratory data analysis has been performed on them In case you are looking for the machine learning part of these datesets please look into my other reporisatory
+This repository contains Jupyter notebooks whereby detailed Exploratory data analysis has been performed on them In case you are looking for the machine learning part of these datesets please look into my other reporisatory here : https://github.com/Avinash-Monteiro/Machine_Learning_project